Here are the titles that have been included so far:

 - Emotion-coaching (“I understand.
 Let me help you!“) = more bidding, turning toward, with the added bonus of guidance being offered for how to cope.

-Families that create emotion-coaching environments give their children a greater chance of having more successful relationships when older.
+Families that create emotion-coaching environments give their children a higher chance of having more successful relationships when older.

-4. Sharpen Your Emotional Communication Skills: By learning Effective Communication Skills, which I have already gone through in my ‘Are We Loving Our Loved Ones…‘ post, we are more likely to be able to say what we actually mean and feel without the other person becoming defensive, which can increase our chances of positive changes occurring and relationship satisfaction increasing.
+4. Sharpen Your Emotional Communication Skills: By learning Effective Communication Skills, which I have already gone through in a previous post, we are more likely to be able to say what we actually mean and feel without the other person becoming defensive, which can increase our chances of positive changes occurring and relationship satisfaction increasing.

 5. Find Shared Meaning With Others: This can be done through sharing your dreams or visions with each other, or it can be about developing consistent rituals together that over time can lead to more shared experiences and a stronger emotional bond.